codeparty/lineage/README.md

 Vector clocks are essential for handling data versioning in a distributed system.
 However, they can also grow in an unbounded way if the number of actors who can update the version grows in an unbounded way.
-If there are 100 actors, the clock will consist of 100 counters behind the scenes.
+If there are 100 actors that updated the clock, then the clock will consist of 100 counters behind the scenes.

 In practice, what is often used instead is a variation known as an annealed vector clock, that limits the number of actors to a maximum.
 If a vector clock